tahafaisalkhan/foodpanda-stats/README.md

 ### 3. Configure the Script

 You need to provide your Foodpanda API token in the script.
-Open `fetchOrders.js` and replace `JWT_Token` with your actual JWT token:
+Open `fetchOrders.js` and replace `JWT_Token` with your actual JWT token.
+To retrieve your JWT token from Chrome, first log in to the Foodpanda website.
+Then, press F12 to open Developer Tools and go to the Network tab.
+Refresh the page and look for any network requests (often labeled as "auth" or "token") that include your token.
+Click on the relevant request, navigate to the Headers section, and under the Request Headers, find the Authorization field.
+The JWT token will appear as Bearer <your_token>.
+Copy this token and use it in your script.

 ```javascript
 const headers = {